This Portland Entrepreneur is Betting He Can Beat the Odds With a New Business Model—Delivering a Box of Pot Each Month to Your Door

 Being the only person of color at city rules hearings motivated him.
 He sees himself as a role model.

 "I saw it as an opportunity to show everyone back home what is possible, show that you didn't have to be white or rich to join this industry," Wayman says.
-"It inspired me to be the one to prove that you can start something here with nothing."
+"It inspired me to be the one to prove that you can start something here without those resources."

 Comments